j-mark-hou/j-mark-hou.github.io/_posts/2018-10-25-graphlimits.markdown

 		- so (e.1) fails
 	- note that, while the last example relied on the graph being sparse, it's possible in this example for the graph to be dense
 		- so long as the remaining $$2/3$$ of consumers have $$\Theta(J+I)$$ edges on average, the resulting graph is dense
-	- the key here is that a contingent of consumers with very few edges control a non-vanishing share of the total revenue, so that small changes to the edge count can significantly change the revenue distribution
+	- the key here is that a contingent of consumers with low edge count controls a non-vanishing share of the total revenue, so that small changes to the edge count can significantly change the revenue distribution

 #### III.3.
 Can we say anything more general?
 We had to trivialize the problem setting to get the testability results.
 How can we relax these assumptions?